 Our Annual Conference of German Studies Canada (formerly Canadian Association of University Teachers of German) will be hosted at McGill University, Montréal, and take place from June 16–18, 2024.

-The preliminary 2024 GCS Conference Program is still being put together.
+The preliminary 2024 GCS Conference Program can be accessed here.

 While the Federation is still finalizing the choice of hosting institution for the Congress as a whole, we are already posting the GSC call for papers so that potential participants can mark their calendars with upcoming deadlines and the future conference date.
 The deadline for submitting an Abstract is Friday, December 1, 2023.